Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Results

 \section{Results}

 \Cref{fig:EPC_cyclenum} shows the thickness change of LN versus cycle number for individual half cycles and the overall process.
-An etch rate of 0.6 $\angstrom$/cycle is observed for the SF$_6$/Ar half step.
-For the H$_2$ step, a thickness increase was observed, which may be attributed to a volume expansion of the crystal due to H$_2$ exposure.
-Such thickness increases for one half-step have been reported in other processes. \cite{george_thermal_ALE} On the other hand, when using both steps sequentially, an etch rate of 5.4$\pm$0.3 $\angstrom$/cycle is observed.
-We note that this EPC corresponds to two interatomic layer distances of $x$-cut LN based on the cationic interatomic distance of $0.26$ nm in bulk LN. \cite{sanna_linbo3_2017}
+An etch rate of 0.06 nm/cycle is observed for the SF$_6$/Ar plasma half step.
+For the H$_2$ plasma step, a thickness increase was observed, which might be attributed to a volume expansion due to amorphization of the crystal during the H$_2$ plasma exposure.
+Such thickness increases for one half-step have been reported in other processes. \cite{george_thermal_ALE} On the other hand, when using both steps sequentially, an etch rate of 1.59$\pm$0.02 nm/cycle is observed.

 To gain more insight into the process and verify its self-limiting nature, we measured saturation curves for each half-cycle.
-In \Cref{fig:H2_selflimit}, the SF$_6$/Ar plasma half step is held constant at 30 seconds while the H$_2$ exposure time is varied from 0 to 30 seconds.
-Saturation occurs at $10.1 \pm 0.5$ \AA/cycle above 30 seconds H$_2$ exposure time.
-In \Cref{fig:SF6_selflimit}, the H$_2$ exposure time is held constant at 8 seconds while the SF$_6$/Ar exposure time is varied from 0 to 40 seconds.
-The etch rate saturates at $ 5.4 \pm 0.3$ \AA/cycle for SF$_6$/Ar exposure times longer than 30 seconds, indicating that the SF$_6$/Ar step preferentially etches the hydrogen-modified layer.
-These observations indicate that both half-steps are self-limiting, implying that the process is indeed atomic layer etching.
+In \Cref{fig:H2_selflimit}, the SF$_6$/Ar plasma half step is held constant at 30 seconds while the H$_2$ plasma exposure time is varied from 0 to 50 seconds.
+Saturation occurs at $1.46 \pm 0.04$ nm/cycle above 30 seconds H$_2$ plasma exposure time.
+In \Cref{fig:SF6_selflimit}, the H$_2$ plasma exposure time is held constant at 30 seconds while the SF$_6$/Ar plasma exposure time is varied from 0 to 50 seconds.
+The etch rate exhibits a soft saturation, as the etch rate continues to increase with increasing exposure time.
+For SF$_6$/Ar exposure times longer than 30 seconds, the etch rate continues to increase at a rate of 0.1 nm/cycle per 10 seconds of additional SF$_6$/Ar plasma exposure, indicating that the half step exhibits soft saturation.
+Soft saturation with SF$_6$/Ar plasma has been reported previously and was attributed to the diffusion-limited fluorination of the surface \cite{chittock_ALE_GaN_softsat}.
+In the present case, soft saturation is hypothesized to occur due to the presence of a concentration gradient of hydrogen into the LN film after H$_2$ plasma exposure.
+By increasing the SF$_6$/Ar plasma exposure time, more of the hydrogenated surface is removed, resulting in a soft-saturating curve.
+At 50 seconds SF$_6$ plasma exposure time, the etch rate is $ 1.59 \pm 0.02$ nm/cycle.
+The observation of saturation for both half-steps indicates that the process is indeed atomic layer etching.